-Though far less famous than later non-human astronauts, the first animals in space were a group of fruit flies, launched to an altitude of 42 miles at the tip of a Nazi-designed V-2 rocket by American military scientists on February 20, 1947.
+Though far less famous than later non-human astronauts, the first animals in space were a group of fruit flies, launched to an altitude of 42 miles at the tip of a V-2 rocket, developed and used by the Germans during World War II and later by American military scientists on February 20, 1947.
 The flies, members of the often-studied species Drosophila melanogaster, made their journey alongside packets of rye and cotton seeds as part of an experiment to study the effects of cosmic rays on living organisms.
-The flies’ container parachuted to the ground and the insects were retrieved in perfect health.
+The flies’ container parachuted to the ground, and the insects were retrieved in perfect health.

 The first vertebrates sent into space were a series of ill-fated monkeys and mice launched between 1948 and 1951 by American researchers.
 On June 14, 1949, a Rhesus monkey named Albert II blasted to an altitude of 83 miles in a V-2, surviving the flight but dying on impact.
 A year later, the U.S. launched a mouse and photographed its behavior in a weightless state, although it too was not recovered alive.